chisui/dakka/thesis/main.md

 Unfortunately Cloud Haskell has to be somewhat opinionated since some features it provides wouldn't be possible otherwise.
 The biggest problem is the fact that Haskell does not provide a way to serialize functions at all.
 Cloud Haskell solves this through the `distributed-static` package which requires some restrictions in the way functions are defined to work.

-# Implementation
+## Dependent Typing

+## Haskell Language extensions

 In the course of implementation we assume that several language extensions are enabled.
-When basic extensions like `FlextibleContexts`, `MultiParamTypeClasses` or `PackageImports` or those that only provide syntactic sugar are used it wont be mentioned in the text.
-If the extension is significant for the code to work it will be mentioned.
-To take a look at which extensions where used you can run the following command inside of the `src` directory.
+It is assumed that the reader has a basic understanding of Haskell language extensions.

     grep -Phore "(?<=LANGUAGE )\w+" | sort -u

+# Implementation

 ## Actor